Sovereign state: State recognition

 State practice relating to the recognition of states typically falls somewhere between the declaratory and constitutive approaches.
 International law does not require a state to recognise other states.
 Recognition is often withheld when a new state is seen as illegitimate or has come about in breach of international law.
 Almost universal non-recognition by the international community of Rhodesia and Northern Cyprus are good examples of this, the former only having been recognized by South Africa, and the latter only recognized by Turkey.
 In the case of Rhodesia, recognition was widely withheld when the white minority seized power and attempted to form a state along the lines of Apartheid South Africa, a move that the United Nations Security Council described as the creation of an "illegal racist minority régime".
-In the case of Northern Cyprus, recognition was withheld from a state created in Northern Cyprus.
-International law contains no prohibition on declarations of independence, and the recognition of a country is a political issue.
-As a result, Turkish Cypriots gained "observer status" in the Parliamentary Assembly of the Council of Europe, and their representatives are elected in the Assembly of Northern Cyprus; and Northern Cyprus became an observer member of the Organisation of Islamic Cooperation and the Economic Cooperation Organization.